MilkManB/MilkNX/README.md

 *The modular switch custom firmware (forked and revived.)*

-*all of this stuff relates to ReiNX as of writing this, I currently haven't touched much, if not, barely anything, this stuff should still apply until I get around to changing it after I learn more C among other languages*
+*all of this stuff relates to ReiNX as of writing this, I currently haven't touched much, if not, anything at all, this stuff should still apply until I get around to changing it after I learn more C among other languages*

 **Usage:**